Here’s what you need to know if you want to travel to Europe from the UK, from entry requirements and necessary documents to travel insurance.

 A standard travel insurance policy for Europe should cover you while you're abroad.
 There are 2 main things to consider when you're looking at travel insurance for European travel:

-- Cancellation cover: It’s important to know that you're going to get your money back if certain emergencies force you to cancel or end your trip early.
-Travel cancellation cover is a feature that's worth considering.
+• Cancellation cover: It’s important to know that you're going to get your money back if certain emergencies force you to cancel or end your trip early.
+Travel insurance with cancellation cover can help with this.

 Pet passports issued in Great Britain are no longer valid.